-Message Layer Security (MLS) is an IETF-standardized protocol for end-to-end encrypted group messaging.
-It provides efficient key establishment with forward secrecy and post-compromise security for groups ranging from two to thousands of participants.
+Message Layer Security (MLS) is an IETF protocol for end-to-end encrypted group messaging.
+It provides forward secrecy and post-compromise security for groups that may change membership over time.

 How It Works